gregscharf/RTFM-Redox/README.md

 The goal of this project is to create an easier to use and updated replacement for [RTFM](https://github.com/leostat/rtfm) (inspired by the book, Red Team Field Manual) as well as something that works similarly to [Rev Shells](https://revshells.com/) or the [HackTools](https://addons.mozilla.org/en-US/firefox/addon/hacktools/) browser plugin.
 All without the need to leave your terminal to search through notes or open a browser window, or continually run a python script with a lot of switches you'll never remember.
-It's basically like having a terminal history and history search for commands you never type in your terminal.
+It's basically like having a terminal history and history search for commands you never type in your terminal, but often type when you have a shell on a remote host or when interacting with a vulnerable web app.

 I'm currently using the sqlite database that [RTFM](https://github.com/leostat/rtfm) uses but that hasn't been updated in almost 6 years so I will be adding new commands and pushing the edited db file to the repository as I use this tool myself.